sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrading-to-a-new-liferay-portal-ce-rolling-release.md

     After configuration is complete, the upgrade starts.
 You can monitor the log file.
 Log messages are reported for the start and completion of each upgrade process.

-1. After the upgrade completes, check the log for any database upgrade failures or errors.
+1. After the database upgrade completes, check the log for any upgrade failures or errors.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot them and finish the upgrades.

-1. After the upgrade completes, re-enable search indexing by setting `indexReadOnly="false"` or by deleting the `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` file.
+1. After you have finished the upgrades, re-enable search indexing by setting `indexReadOnly="false"` or by deleting the `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config` file.

     ```bash
     rm liferay-home/osgi/configs/com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config